 Rosemary is committed to protection of the natural environment and has used her talents successfully in this area.
 She organised and curated the Mullum Mullum Magic Art Exhibition to help raise community awareness of the flora and fauna at risk from the proposed Eastlink freeway route along the Mullum Mullum Creek Valley through the Yarran Dheran bushland on the borders of the cities of Manningham, Maroondah and Whitehorse, eastern suburbs of Melbourne, Australia.
 This and the efforts of other dedicated local environment groups convinced the State Government to construct a tunnel underneath the creek valley preserving the natural bushland for the community into the future.
 The annual Mullum Mullum Festival celebrates the flora and fauna of the area and recognises the significance of the site to the original indigenous owners of the land.
 Rosemary’s flora photography of the Valley has been a feature of past Festivals.

-When not drawing and painting, she can usually be found walking her two dogs, Timmy and Nerrie.
+When not drawing and painting, she can usually be found walking her dogs.
 Until September 2015 much of her time was taken up caring for her elderly horses agisted not far from home.